veronicatc/cordova-plugin-migrate-localstorage/README.md

 `WKWebView` will not persist should you ever move back to `UIWebView`.
 If you have a problem with this, let us know in the issues section!

+- I changed this plugin so it will not require cordova-plugin-wkwebview-engine.
+It is intended to be used with Cordova iOS 6 which uses WkURLSchemeHandler.
+It will work for the default app://localhost scheme.

 ## Background

 One of the drawbacks of migrating Cordova apps to `WKWebView` is that LocalStorage data does